-Unfortunately, many personal injury victims do not receive the compensation that they deserve because they do not have experienced legal advocates fighting for their right to recover.
-Personal injuries can be incredibly disruptive for injury victims and their families, especially when injuries are serious.
-An experienced Lexington personal injury attorney at our law firm can help make the recovery process easier.
-Contact our law office today to schedule a free consultation to discuss your case.
+Unfortunately, many serious injury victims do not receive the financial compensation that they deserve because they do not have experienced legal advocates fighting for their right to recover.
+Personal injuries can be incredibly disruptive for injured victims and their families, especially for severe injuries.
+An experienced Lexington personal injury attorney at our law firm can help make the recovery process easier through this difficult time.
+Contact our law office today to schedule a free personal injury consultation and learn your legal rights.

-While each case is different, the following are the general steps involved in a personal injury case:
+While each case is different, the following are the general steps involved in an injury case:

 Compensatory damages are those that are intended to compensate the injured plaintiff for what has happened to them.
 These can include: